White-bellied spider monkey: Ecology

 White-bellied spider monkeys are important long-distance seed dispersal agents for many fruit-bearing species.
 They are a dominant disperser for Oenocarpus bataua, a species of palm.
 A. belzebuth often occupies a large territory and will utilize multiple nesting trees throughout their territory.
 Seeds of preferred species are often dispersed below sleeping trees.

 They live in social groups that operate using fission-fusion dynamics.
 These groups are characterized by fragmenting into subgroups that travel, feed and sleep together.
 These groups display great fluidity and will often change composition, sometimes changing several times each day.
 The composition of these groups can be influenced by the reproductive status of females.
 Females are usually more solitary than males, but females with dependent offspring are more likely to join a large group than those without dependent offspring.
 Females will also usually remain in small core ranges within their home territories with their offspring while males will utilize more of their home range.
 These subgroups are brought together with long distance vocalizations.
 These long distance vocalizations can be up to a kilometer away.

+When two subgroups reunite after foraging, they greet each other excitedly by vocalizing, chasing, hugging each other, and sniffing pectoral glands.

 There is no evidence of secondary dispersal in wild spider monkeys.
 Therefore, males in these groups are closely related to each other.

 Reproduction

 White-bellied spider monkeys are believed to achieve sexual maturity at between 4 and 5 years of age and will usually produce a single offspring although females giving birth to twins has been reported.
 Their gestation period is between 226 and 232 days long.

+Copulations are initiated by females, and this pattern of greater female mate choice shared by other spider monkeys is believed to reduce aggression in males.

 Males have been observed engaging in infanticide.
 All victims of observed infanticide were from the same social group as their attackers and all were young males.